ARYANNNN1234/Insurance_Charges_Prediction/README.md

 Linear Regression: A simple yet powerful algorithm for modeling the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the observed data.

-The model achieved an R
-2
-  score of approximately 0.75 and an Adjusted R
-2
-  score of 0.748, indicating that a significant portion of the variance in insurance charges can be explained by the selected features.
+The model achieved an R2 score of approximately 0.80 and an Adjusted R2 score of 0.80, indicating that a significant portion of the variance in insurance charges can be explained by the selected features.

 Project Structure
 .
 ├── insurance.csv             # The raw dataset
 ├── insurance_prediction.ipynb # Jupyter Notebook with EDA, preprocessing, training
-├── app.py                    # Streamlit web application for prediction
 ├── LinearRegression_insurance.pkl # Saved trained Linear Regression model
 ├── scaler_insurance.pkl      # Saved StandardScaler object
 ├── columns_insurance_fit.pkl # Saved list of feature column names used during training